-Near the Whitehorse Airport is the Yukon Beringia Interpretive Centre, which presents the story of the Yukon during the last Ice Age.
-Beringia is the name given to the large subcontinental landmass of eastern Siberia and Interior Alaska and the Yukon, which stayed ice-free and were linked by the Bering Land Bridge during the latest Ice Age (although Whitehorse wasn't actually part of this; it was glaciated; further north, say, Dawson City, was right in the center of it, and miners are still turning up mammoth bones).
-Large dioramas depict the lives of animals in Ice Age Beringia, and there are replicas of skeletons and a 26,000-year-old horsehide; horses weren't as big back then.
+The story of the Yukon during the last Ice Age comes alive at this center near the Whitehorse Airport.
+Beringia is the name given to the large subcontinental landmass of eastern Siberia and Interior Alaska and the Yukon, which stayed ice-free and were linked by the Bering Land Bridge during the latest Ice Age.
+The area that is now Whitehorse wasn't actually part of this—it was glaciated—but lands farther north, among them what is present-day Dawson City, were in the

 thick of it, and miners are still turning up mammoth bones.
 Large dioramas depict the lives of animals in Ice Age Beringia, and there are skeleton replicas.
 A 26,000-year-old horsehide reveals that horses weren't as big back then as they are now.